Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE): Basic Definitions

 \subsection{Definition of confounding errors and confounding bias}

-It is important to note that although confounding bias is recognized as an issue for semi-supervised bootstrapping methods such as pseudolabeling \citep{arazo2020pseudo}, we are unaware of a precise mathematical definition of confounding bias and/or confounding errors.
-We propose a very simple definition of confounding errors that is intuitive and easily measurable given a labeled test set.
-We define a confounding error to be any erroneous pseudolabel that is included in the labeled set in a subsequent EM iteration.
-This is a confounding error, because the erroneous pseudolabel is treated as a true label for model retraining, thus the retraining step reinforces the prior mistake.
-We define confounding bias as the difference in the predicted probabilities of the test samples given the real converged model (including confounding errors) versus an analogous ideal model that was trained with confounding errors forcibly removed by an oracle prior to each retraining step.
+It is important to note that although \textit{confounding bias} is recognized as an issue for semi-supervised bootstrapping methods such as pseudolabeling ~\cite{arazo2020pseudo}, we are unaware of a precise mathematical definition of \textit{confounding bias} and/or \textit{confounding errors}.
+We propose a very simple definition of \textit{confounding errors} that is intuitive and easily measurable.